Multivariate Quadratic Transformations and the Interpolation Kernel: The formal kernel

 \end{defn}

-\begin{rems} The reason we take $\ord(c)\le 1/2$ is to accommodate the factor $\prod_{1\le i\le n} \Gampq(t^{i-n}c^2)^{-1}$ above.
+\begin{rem} The constraint $\ord(c)\le 1/2$ is required for the prefactor $\prod\limits_{1\le i\le n} \Gampq(t^{i-n}c^2)^{-1}$ to be defined.
 We could of course omit this factor, but at the cost of making a number of later formulas (in particular for the analytic kernel) more complicated.
 We find in general that the given expression for